-P-UD-102: Lighting should be used to add drama and character to buildings and landscape, ensure public safety, and enhance nighttime activities.
+P-UD-106: Lighting should be used to add drama and character to buildings and landscape, ensure public safety, and enhance nighttime activities.

-P-UD-103: Lighting should be designed as an integral part of the building that is consistent with its architectural character.
+P-UD-107: Lighting should be designed as an integral part of the building that is consistent with its architectural character.

-P-UD-104: Levels of illumination should be responsive to the type and level of anticipated activity without under- or over-illuminating.
+P-UD-108: Levels of illumination should be responsive to the type and level of anticipated activity without under- or over-illuminating.
 Generally, higher illumination is desired on buildings and areas with higher levels of nighttime use.

-P-UD-105: Unnecessary glare should be avoided.
+P-UD-109: Unnecessary glare should be avoided.

 Buildings and landscaping can be

 illuminated indirectly by concealing

 light features within buildings and

 landscaping to highlight attractive

-features and avoid light spillage onto

-neighboring properties.
-Building

-mounted lighting should be angled

-downwards or include cut-off shields.
+features and avoid light spillage onto neighboring properties.
+Building mounted lighting should be angled downwards or include cut-off shields.

-P-UD-106: In pedestrian-oriented areas, energy efficient lighting sources with warm white color and good color rendition are recommended.
+P-UD-110: In pedestrian-oriented areas, energy efficient lighting sources with warm white color and good color rendition are recommended.

-P-UD-107: Electric sources should be concealed and not conflict with architectural detailing.
+P-UD-111: Electric sources should be concealed and not conflict with architectural detailing.

-P-UD-108: Install lighting to meet or exceed City Standards throughout the community for added safety, visibility and comfort
+P-UD-112: Install lighting to meet or exceed City Standards throughout the community for added safety, visibility and comfort.

-- a) Provide pedestrian-scaled lighting, as well as ambient lighting, along all walkways, internal corridors, common areas and garages within a development.
+a) Provide pedestrian-scaled lighting, as well as ambient lighting, along all walkways, internal corridors, common areas and garages within a development.

-- b) Support the creation of Landscape

-Lighting and Maintenance District

-to sustain community amenities

-exceeding the City Standard or

-of a particular aesthetic design

-consistent with the community
+Support the creation of Landscape Lighting and Maintenance District to sustain community amenities exceeding the City Standard or of a particular aesthetic design consistent with the community character.

-character

-P-UD-109: Design high quality signage that contributes to community identity, improves wayfinding, and is highly visible and legible
+P-UD-113: Design high quality signage that contributes to community identity, improves wayfinding, and is highly visible and legible.

-- a) Provide clear, legible and professionally designed building signage to identify the development and improve wayfinding and circulation. - Standardize the format and design of multiple signs within a single development for uniformity and consistency.
+a) Provide clear, legible and professionally designed building signage to identify the development and improve wayfinding and circulation.

-Pedestrain-scaled lighting (top).
+Pedestrian-scaled lighting (top).
 Design high-quality signage that contributes to the community (middle and bottom).